ejduwell/letterFlipper/README.md

 ## Overview

-**letterFlipper** is a MATLAB-based project developed for building and presenting letter-based stimuli in MATLAB with Psychtoolbox.
-This repository contains generalized code enabling users to quickly and flexibly design and impliment wide range of potential visual psychophysics tasks presenting letters/characters.
+**letterFlipper** is a MATLAB-based project developed for building and presenting letter-based stimuli in MATLAB with Psychtoolbox. letterFlipper contains generalized code enabling users to quickly, flexibly design and impliment wide range of potential visual tasks presenting letters/characters.

 ## Dependencies